You Can Get Both Military Retirement And Social Security Benefits

-Generally, there is no reduction of Social Security benefits because of your military retirement benefits.
+Your military pension does not affect your Social Security benefits.
 You'll get your full Social Security benefit based on your earnings.

-If you have health care protection from the Department of Veterans Affairs (VA) or under the TRICARE (formerly CHAMPUS) or CHAMPVA program, your health benefits may change or end when you become eligible for Medicare.
-You should contact the VA, the Department of Defense or a military health benefits advisor for more information.
+If you have health care protection from the Department of Veterans Affairs (VA), TRICARE (formerly CHAMPUS), or the CHAMPVA program, your health benefits may change or end when you become eligible for Medicare.
+You should contact the VA, the Department of Defense, or a military health benefits advisor for more information.

 Credit For Military Service After 1956

-Since 1957, if you had military service earnings for active duty (including active duty for training), you paid Social Security taxes on those earnings.
-Since 1988, inactive duty service in the Armed Forces reserves (such as weekend drills) has also been covered by Social Security.
+Since 1957, if you had military service earnings for active duty (including active duty for training), you may have extra Social Security wage credits added to your earnings record.
+Since 1988, inactive duty service in the Armed Forces reserves (such as weekend drills) is covered by Social Security.

-Under certain circumstances, special extra earnings for periods of active duty from 1957 through 2001 can also be credited to your Social Security earnings record for benefit purposes.
+Special extra earnings for periods of active duty from 1957 through 2001 can be credited to your Social Security earnings record.